 If you have a DNR order, you always have the right to change your mind and request CPR.

-How to create a DNR order?
+How is a DNR Order Created?

 - If you are a patient in a hospital or nursing home, your doctor must agree to settle any disputes within 72 hours so that your wishes are followed.